entiendoNull/expo-modules-london-2025-workshop/module-3.md

 **Test 1: Initial state**

-1. Open the app - you should see the current audio route displayed
+1. Open the app - you should see the current audio route displayed.
+At this point it may be "unknown".
-2. The state should update automatically based on your current audio output

 **Test 2: Connect Bluetooth**